KognitionAI/pilecv4j/README.md

 ### Defining The Destination For The Encoded Streams

 You can also you the library to encode videos and video streams.
 The first thing you need to do is define an `EncodingContext`.
-As with the `StreamContext` the `EncodingContext` is a Java resource and therefore should be managed with a *try-with-resource*
+As with the `MediaContext` the `EncodingContext` is a Java resource and therefore should be managed with a *try-with-resource*

 ``` java
     try (final EncodingContext ectx = Ffmpeg.createEncoder()